 Ans: Cold spring is the intentional initial deformation applied to a piping system during assembly to produce a desired initial displacement and stress.
 Cold spring is beneficial in that it serves to balance the magnitude of stress under initial and extreme displacement conditions.

 When cold spring is properly applied there is less likelihood of overstraining during initial operation; hence, it is recommended especially for piping materials of limited ductility.
 There is also less deviation from as installed dimensions during initial operation so that hangers will not be displaced as far from their original settings.

-However now a days most of the EPC organizations does not prefer the use of Cold Spring while analysis any system.
+However, nowadays most of the EPC organizations do not prefer the use of the Cold Spring while analyzing any system.

 11. How to decide whether Reinforcement is required for a piping branch connection or not?

 Ans: When a branch connection is made in any parent pipe the pipe connection is weakened by the opening that is made in it.
 So it is required that the wall thickness after the opening must be sufficiently in excess of the required thickness to sustain the pressure.
 This requirement is checked by calculating the required reinforcement area (A1) and available reinforcement area (A2+A3+A4) and if the available area is more than the required area then no reinforcement is required.
 Otherwise, additional reinforcement needs to be added.
 The equations for calculating the required and available areas are listed below for your information from the code.
 Please refer the code for notations used: